 The general procedure for obtaining NMR time

-- Consult facility staff first for technical feasibility of the project and availability of the equipment!
+- Consult our facility staff first for technical feasibility of the project and availability of the equipment!

-- Projects should be 'translational', so bridging structural biology research with applications in biomedical, biotechnological, biomaterial, food or environmental research.
+- Projects should be 'translational', i.e. bridging structural biology research with applications in biomedical, biotechnological, biomaterial, food or environmental research.

-- An iNEXT webform should be prepared and submitted through www.inext-eu.org.
+- An iNEXT-Discovery webform should be prepared and submitted through https://inext-discovery.eu

 - If the local staff agrees, in principle pilot experiments could be performed to assist the pre-screening and to evaluate the feasibility of the project.